MicrosoftDocs/azure-devops-docs/docs/pipelines/agents/scale-set-agents.md

 1. If the Custom Script Extension is installed, it is executed before the Azure Pipelines Agent extension.
 If the Custom Script Extension returns a non-zero exit code, the VM creation process is aborted and will be deleted.

 1. The Azure Pipelines Agent extension is executed.
-This extension downloads the latest version of the Azure Pipelines Agent along with a configuration script which can be found here.
+This extension downloads the latest version of the Azure Pipelines Agent along with a configuration script, which can be found here.

     - [https://vstsagenttools.blob.core.windows.net/tools/ElasticPools/Linux/6/enableagent.sh](https://vstsagenttools.blob.core.windows.net/tools/ElasticPools/Linux/6/enableagent.sh)
     - [https://vstsagenttools.blob.core.windows.net/tools/ElasticPools/Windows/6/enableagent.ps1](https://vstsagenttools.blob.core.windows.net/tools/ElasticPools/Windows/6/enableagent.ps1)